 2. You have a backlog of functionality you didn’t get to with initial launch (MVP)

 It’s more than likely that you couldn’t get to everything you wanted to with your initial MVP launch.
 Now that your product is live, it is relatively easy to ask your users what they think of various new initiatives you are planning to roll out, again by intercepting them from your site traffic and engaging them in a research session.
 Users can help you evaluate whether new functionality you want to roll out is usable and appealing.
 There may be several pieces of functionality that different members of your team are convinced are absolutely necessary and must be deployed next.
 How do you choose between them?
 Put the alternatives in front of your users and see which performs better.
 User research can be a great tie-breaker and drive team alignment on priorities.

 Maybe you’re seeing huge dropoff at a specific point in the funnel, conversions didn’t go up as much as expected, or revenue is flat.
 There can be many reasons why something isn’t performing.
 Internal conversations can get you a certain distance here – maybe you know the copy isn’t on-brand, the site is down every day and super slow, or the functionality is buggy in places.
 Even if you know all these things, do you know which one is hurting performance the most?
 Again, research can help you identify ways in which your site is falling short for your users.

-You want to keep a closer eye on your KPIs / Your site is performing great, and you want it to be greater
+4. You want to keep a closer eye on your KPIs

 Continuous monitoring and improvement of key business metrics is a good thing.
 It’s likely you have an analytics package installed and are spending time and money monitoring it to keep your finger on the pulse.
 Why not do the same with user research?
 Executing a guerilla user research observation event each month can be a quick way to significantly deepen your understanding of how and why your product is performing in certain ways and give a solid ground for continuously improving.